-Surveying your transactional associates is one of the most fruitful ways to evaluate your training program.
-It will determine your learners’ opinions on the educational material, program delivery, feedback, and more.
+Surveying your transactional associates is one of the most fruitful ways to evaluate your training program by determining your learners’ opinions on the educational material, program delivery, feedback, and more.
 Creating an effective survey, however, can be tricky.
 First, you need to establish the goals of your evaluation.
 What do you want to evaluate for, and why?
 Naturally, the goals of your evaluation should tie to your training objectives.
-For example, if the focus of your training program was increased engagement, you may want to determine your Net Promoter Score (NPS) or evaluate how organized your instructors were.
+For example, you may want to determine your Net Promoter Score (NPS), or ask how likely the training would help an associate with limited skills/knowledge in the subject area.
+Similarly, if the focus of your training program was increased engagement, you may want to evaluate how organized your instructors were.

-Second, you should improve the user-friendliness of your survey to maintain a high quality of survey responses and completion rate.
-You can achieve this by defining the best number of questions, formulating them in a clear and unbiased way, organizing them in a logical order, and even running a pilot test with a small sample group for further optimization.
+Your survey should also have clearly worded questions that are free from bias and aren’t actually seven questions in one.
+Improving the user-friendliness of your survey will also help improve the quality of survey responses.
+You can achieve this by finding the best number of questions to maintain a high completion rate, organizing the questions in a logical order, and even running a pilot test with a small sample group to further optimize.

-This method of evaluation works for task-oriented training programs that have scheduled deadlines and elements of self-learning.
-If your current training program doesn’t allow you to track its completion along the way, it is time for you to start.
+This method of evaluation assumes that your training programs task-oriented with elements of self-learning and deadlines.
+If your current training proem doesn’t currently allow you to evaluate completion along the way, you need to start.
 Ideally, your training program should be broken into different topics with the appropriate learning materials and various forms of assessments.
-By tracking whether your associates are reading their materials on time, completing assessments on time and/or within the allotted time, you can gauge various aspects such as learner engagement, material relevancy, program structure, and more.
-Missed assessments in one unit can signify that the specific learning material wasn't exciting enough or that the assessment itself does not accurately reflect the topic taught.
+By tracking whether your associates are reading their materials on time, completing assessments on time and/or within the allocated time, you can gauge various aspects such as learner engagement, material relevancy, program structure, and more.
+Missed assessments itself did not accurately reflect what was taught.

 A training program is useless if your associates don’t know how to apply what they’ve learned to real assignments.
-The best training programs simulate real work experience and allow associates to employ their new knowledge in a more safe, controlled environment.
-You can achieve this by using mock transactions from actual deals to gauge how well your associates apply legal principles and concepts to real-world scenarios.
+The best training programs, however, simulate real work experience and allow associates to apply their new knowledge in a more safe, controlled environment.
+You can achieve this by using mock transactions from actual deals to gauge how well your associates are applying legal principals and concepts to real-world scenarios.
 Furthermore, you can incorporate questions focused on specific learning applications into your follow-up surveys.
-For example, try to reassess the usefulness of the training module after they complete a real assignment on the same subject.
-The survey for your associates’ supervisors can also be helpful to gain another perspective on the effectiveness of the training.
+For Example, try conducting a survey immediately after your associates complete a specific training module or lesson (e.g., “Drafting & Negotiating Non-Disclosure Agreements”), then reassess the usefulness of the training module after they complete a real assignment on the same subject.
+You can also survey your associates’ supervisors to gain another perspective on the effectiveness of the training.

-Common metrics to evaluate job performance can include hours billed, client satisfaction, quality of work, associate retention, percentage of promotions, and NPS.
-The most crucial aspect of measuring job performance is that the metrics you choose on can be consistently measured, over and over again.
+Hopefully, you developed key metrics to evaluate before you deployed the training to your associates.
+Common metrics can include hours billed, client satisfaction quality of work, associate retention, percentage of promotions, and NPS.
+The most crucial aspect of measuring job performance is that the metrics you decide on can be consistently measured, over and over again.
 By using data-driven analytics, you can tangibly link your training program to your business results.
 Once you have a clear insight into the overall and individual performance of associates, you can determine what aspects of your training program need improvement.